 In some countries, especially in rural areas, cambio (change) can be particularly hard to come by.
 Businesses even occasionally refuse to sell you something if they can't or don't want to change your note.
 So break down those larger bills whenever you have the opportunity, such as at busy restaurants, banks and larger businesses.

-The big-name credit cards are accepted at most large stores, travel agencies and better hotels and restaurants.
-Credit card purchases sometimes attract an extra recargo (surcharge) on the price (from 2% to 10%), but they are usually billed to your account at favorable exchange rates.
+Visa and MasterCard are accepted at most large stores, travel agencies and better hotels and restaurants.
+Credit-card purchases sometimes attract an extra recargo (surcharge) on the price (from 2% to 10%), but they are usually billed to your account at favorable exchange rates.
 Some banks issue cash advances on major credit cards.
 The most widely accepted card is Visa, followed by MasterCard (those with UK Access should insist on its affiliation with MasterCard).
-American Express and Diners Club are also accepted in some places.
+American Express is accepted at fewer places.

 Traveler's checks and foreign cash can be changed at casas de cambio (currency-exchange offices) or banks.
 Rates are usually similar, but casas de cambio are quicker, less bureaucratic and open longer hours.